mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 s p k d c b a Z D 1 0
 ```
 ##write your own alphabetacal compare function
-To get desired sequence, we need to write compare function ourselves.
-Fistly, we look at compare function.
-The default `<` compares the ascii numbers of the two inputs and it returns true when the first one has a smaller ascii number than the second.
+To get desired sequence, we need to write compare functions ourselves.
+Fistly, we should look at compare function.
+The default `<` compares the ascii numbers with the two inputs and it returns true when the first one has a smaller ascii number than the second one.
 ```
 bool compare(const char p1, const char p2)//sort descendingly
 {